 via – bestplacesinspain

 Jaca city is located in Huesca province, on the plateau of the southern bank of the Aragon River, south of the French frontier.
 Jaca is a vivid city and famous tourist destination along the Camino de Santiago pilgrimage route.

 This magnificent city dates back to the 3rd-century BC.
-It has remarkable monuments that include the well-preserved 16th-century Jaca Citadel.
-And the 15th-century Gothic Clock Tower or Prison Tower.
-The 11th-century San Pedro Cathedral with its Romanesque and Gothic frescoes, the Benedictine monastery, and the San Miguel Bridge.
+It has remarkable monuments including the well-preserved 16th-century Jaca Citadel, the 15th-century Gothic Clock Tower or Prison Tower, the 11th-century San Pedro Cathedral with its Romanesque and Gothic frescoes, the Benedictine monastery, and the San Miguel Bridge.
 As well as the Pyrenees Mountains makes it the best destination for a winter skiing holiday.

 8- Albarracin Town: